What’s crazier than going to Cancun for spring break? Going to Cancun for spring break with a total stranger.

 The next morning, we proceeded to check-in at our heavenly resort: NIZUC Resort & Spa.

 It’s a five-star resort that opened back in March 2013 so relatively new still.
-A lot of people will come to Cancun and do an all-inclusive package sort of deal with food and drinks included in the hotel fees as well, but Nizuc does not offer that.
+A lot of people will come to Cancun and do an all-inclusive package sort of deal with food and drinks included in the hotel fees, but Nizuc does not offer that.
 Although the prices are more expensive, the quality of the food and drinks you get is definitely worth the money.
 You’ll see why in a sec.

 Now Holiday Inn offered complimentary breakfast, but you know us girls, we take our time to get ready hence I didn’t have time to enjoy breakfast.
 That said, first thing I did after we checked-in, eat.
 Breakfast is important alright.